Koi-foo/kernel-manager/README.md

 ```

 ## Changelog
+* New version v1.10 Release

-* New version v1.9 Release
+* New version v1.9

 * New version v1.7